 The current health crisis has put the survival of many people all over the world in jeopardy.
 The risk isn’t confined to your physical well-being but extends to your financial and economic well-being, too.
 According to a recent survey, in the United States alone, as many as 7.5 million small businesses all over the country are in danger of closing permanently because of the crisis.

-When you own a small company, keeping it afloat is your primary concern.
+When you own a small business, keeping it afloat is your primary concern.
 Shutting down isn’t an option because it will cost your employees their jobs and financial security.
-You can ensure your small business survives to see better times by paring down your operational costs so you can put those resources to better use.
-Here are a few ways to reduce costs and streamline your business budget:
+You can ensure your small business survives to see better times by keeping a close watch on your company’s finances, paring down your operational costs so you can put those resources to better use.

 Going digital can remove a lot of unnecessary costs from your budget.
 First, removing your business’s landline is a good move since most people now use cellphones and smartphones to communicate.
 You can also start to go paperless.
 Now is an ideal time to experiment with this since working from home encourages paperless transactions.
 Depending on the size of your organization, you can save hundreds if not thousands of dollars by reducing expenditure on office supplies like paper, notepads, and writing implements.